LimHonTing/MATLAB-programming/README.md

 # MATLAB-programming 📚🚀

 Welcome to the `Matlab Programming Assignment` repository!
-This project is developed by **LIM HON TING** (Matric Number: S2114212) from the Bachelor of Data Science program at Universiti Malaya. 🎓🌟
+This project is developed by **Lim Hon Ting** (Matric Number: S2114212) from the Bachelor of Data Science program at Universiti Malaya. 🎓🌟

 The main goal of this assignment is to utilize a **Genetic Algorithm** to optimize a **Neural Network** for predicting the output of three databases: Ecoli 🦠, Fertility Diagnosis 👼, and Teaching Assistant Evaluation 👩‍🏫.